Skip to content

 WHERE?

-The city center and acropolis of the ancient Phoenix are located approximately 4 km south of the village of Taşlıca in Marmaris district, in the eastern part of the Sindili Plain, at an elevation of around 250 meters above sea level.
+The city center and acropolis of ancient Phoenix are located approximately 2 km south of the village of Taşlıca in the Marmaris district, in the eastern part of the Sindili Plain, at an elevation of around 250 meters above sea level.
 The fortified hill known as Hisar Tepe surrounds the city center.
-Adjacent to the city center, about 500 meters north, there is the Apollo Sanctuary and a church dated to the Byzantine period.
-Step-pyramidal tombs, chamber tombs, and stone sarcophagi observed along the northern and southern lines of the acropolis indicate that the necropolis of the city extends to a wide area.
+Adjacent to the city center, about 500 meters to the north, is the Apollo and Eilethyia Sanctuary and a church dating back to the Byzantine period.
+Step-pyramidal tombs, chamber tombs, and stone sarcophagi observed along the northern and southern edges of the acropolis indicate that the necropolis of the city extends over a wide area.
 Ancient agricultural terraces, farms, and olive oil production facilities are other significant elements that complete the rural landscape.
-Preliminary observations suggest that Söğüt in the north and the ancient Serçe Harbor in the south were used as ports for Phoenix.
+Preliminary observations suggest that Söğüt to the north and the ancient Serçe Harbor to the south served as ports for Phoenix

 WHEN?